 There is also some retrospective data implicating the use of household cleaners with an increased risk of breast cancer.

-This is a pretty scary one.
 There are many cleaning products that can cause serious injury or even be fatal because the ingredients in them are so harmful.
 The injuries occur when these products come into contact with the skin, or are ingested.
+Children are particularly vulnerable to poisoning from cleaning products.

 It is possible to be allergic to almost anything, and there are many reported cases of people being allergic to ingredients in cleaning products.
 Home cleaning products can cause some people to suffer mild to severe allergic reactions of the skin, eyes and lungs.
 In rare cases, these reactions can be very serious and require hospitalization.

 Some cleaning products contain ingredients that can trigger an allergic reaction on their own, while others have ingredients that can combine with proteins to form “haptens” that trigger allergic reactions.
-For example, linalool, which is commonly found in fragrances and essential oils, is one hapten-forming chemical.
-The resulting allergic reactions can either develop quickly after only a few exposures or slowly after long-term exposures to lower concentrations of allergenic ingredients.
+For example, linalool, which is commonly found in fragrances and essential oils, is one hapten-forming chemical that people can be allergic to.

 Fragrance ingredients are also very common causes of allergic reactions, and are collectively considered among the top five allergens in the world, and cleaning products commonly contain fragrances to make them smell appealing.